Types of Financial Aid

 The MPN is completed online using your FSA ID.
 As the parent of the student, you will need to sign with your own parent FSA ID and cannot use your son or daughter's FSA ID.

 - Complete a Direct Loan Electronic Master Promissory Note (MPN).
-You will need your FSA ID to access this site.

 - Complete Direct Loan Entrance Counseling.